 When you are choosing planks for flavors, try to combine them with your most cooked proteins.
 For example, try imagining how apple-smoked salmon or hickory-smoked bacon will taste.

-It’s a great idea when you are confused among flavors.
+It’s a great idea when you are confused about flavors.
 If you are still unsure about which one to get, You can always get several planks to experiment with.

 Tips for Cooking on Cedar Planks